r0n1am/azure-acs-mongodb-demo/README.md

 **Important:** This step is required to ensure you aren't continuously charged by Microsoft Azure for an environment you no longer need.

-Run the following script to undeploy the MongoDB Service & StatefulSet plus related Kubernetes resources, followed by the removal of the ACS Kubernetes cluster.
+Run the following script to undeploy the MongoDB Service & StatefulSet plus related Kubernetes resources, followed by the removal of the AKS Kubernetes cluster.

     $ ./teardown.sh